zama-ai/httpz-solidity/docs/getting_started/first_smart_contract.md

 ### Writing the contract

-Create a new file called `EncryptedCounter.sol` in your `contracts/` folder and add the following code:
+Create a new file called `ConfidentialCounter.sol` in your `contracts/` folder and add the following code:

 ```solidity
 // SPDX-License-Identifier: MIT